Hi, Matte here.

 I also used to work as an in-home wound care specialist.
 I have done this for about 12 years.
 I bring those skills into the piercing room as well, such as when a client comes in with a piercing that isn’t healing like it should, we can deduce the best way to heal it.
 This also grants me the opportunity to bounce ideas off of doctors and nurses to better serve you.

 As of August, 2013, I am a member in good standing of the Association of Professional Piercers and am now a committee member for the Body Piercing Archive Committee.
 History is very important to me.
-As of writing this, I am working on not only our first exhibit but also my first class.
 I am very honored to have been chosen to be a part of all this.

 Over the last few years I have taken up photography as a hobby (life can’t be all piercing now can it?).
 I mostly shoot concerts these days but, I shoot just about anything given the chance (weddings are my least favorite).
 Click on the link to see a selection of my shots.